-At the Preliminary Meeting, there are essentially two possible next steps to resolve the matter.
+At the Preliminary Meeting, there are two possible next steps to resolve the matter:

-1. Resolution at the preliminary meeting.
-After a review of the Report of Violation to discuss the charge(s) and recommended sanction(s) if the student and complainant agree on charges and sanctions, the responding student will check that they are in agreement and sign the printed Report of Violation form.
+- Resolution at the preliminary meeting: If the student and complainant agree on charges and sanctions, the responding student will check that they are in agreement and sign the printed Report of Violation form.
 At that point the charges and sanctions are final.

-2. Forward matter to Hearing.
-After a review of the Report of Violation to discuss the charge(s) and recommended sanction(s) if the responding student does not agree on charges and/or sanctions, the respondent and complainant complete the Preliminary Meeting form to choose which type of hearing the is most appropriate to resolve the charge(s).
+- Forward matter to Hearing: If the responding student does not agree on charges and/or sanctions, the respondent and complainant complete the Preliminary Meeting form to choose which type of hearing the is most appropriate to resolve the charge(s).
 There are two choices:

-In cases where a student has been charged with a violation of the Student Code which would result in a Level III sanction that student has the right to be heard by a Hearing Panel.
-The Panel consists of three members, a faculty member, staff member, and student member.
-A Hearing Panel is an impartial board of trained volunteers tasked with fact-finding and sanctioning if required.
+In cases where a student has been charged with a violation of the Student Code ,which would result in a Level III sanction, that student has the right to be heard by a Hearing Panel.
+The Panel consists of three members, two faculty /staff members, and astudent member.
+A Hearing Panel is an impartial board of trained volunteers tasked with fact-finding and sanctioning, if required.
 The time and date of the hearing are determined by the availability of the panel members.
 A Responsibility Hearing includes a brief discussion of the incident and contested charges.
 A finding on each of the contested charges will be made based on a preponderance of the evidence.
-If there is a finding of responsibility for one or more of the charges, the hearing panel will proceed with a sanctioning phase
+If there is a finding of responsibility for one or more of the charges, the hearing panel will proceed with a sanctioning phase.

 No less than one (1) business day before the hearing the parties shall:

-- Exchange of copies of all documents, reports, photographs and written testimony that the hearing panel will consider.
+- Receive copies of all documents, reports, photographs and written testimony that the hearing panel will consider.

 - Exchange witness lists.